RemiAncay/dai-lab-http-infrastructure/README.md

 ## Step 4
 We improve our docker-compose file with traefik to manage the routing between the API and the static web server.
-The static-server service and the api service had to be modified to use the traefik labels.
+The static-server service and the api service have to be modified to use the traefik labels.

 The traefik dashboard is also available at `http://localhost:8080/dashboard/`.